MartinaB91/project4-my-blog/README.md

 ### Navbar
 -	As a non-authenticated user, the navbar contains “My Garden” and “Home” which both links to home page, a search icon that when expand shown a search field and a “Sign Up” button leading to a sign in form.
 -	 As an authenticated user the navbar contains the same content as above but the “Sign Up” button will instead display “Sign Out”.
 The navbar will also contain a dropdown menu named “My Blog” holding links to pages “My Blog”, “Create Post” and “Settings”.
+- As a Admin the navbar contains the same content as above but will also contain a link to My Garden administration.

 ### Footer
 -	As non-authenticated user, the footer contains links to “Home” page and “Admin” login.